openandclose/tosixinch/docs/topics.rst

 **Running Module:**

-If a command consists of one word, without 'dot', and the module actually exists in `script directory <overview.html#dword-script_directory>`__, the script runs the command as module internally
-(as opposed to running it as a system subprocess).
+If a command consists of one word, without 'dot', and the file actually exists in `script directory <overview.html#dword-script_directory>`__, the script runs the command as Python module internally (as opposed to running it as an external system subprocess).

 That is, if a cmd is ``['foo']``, for example::